lyndon025/playtested/src/content/article/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-03-26-one-of-the-better-table-top-rpg-themed-games-review-voice-of-cards-the-isle-dragon-roa
+title: 'One of the better table-top RPG themed games | Review - Voice of Cards: The Isle Dragon Roars'
+game: 'Voice of Cards: The Isle Dragon Roars'
 description: 'Voice of Cards: The Isle Dragon Roars is an RPG game with table-top card-game inspired presentation and mechanics.
 Released in 2021 for the Playstation 4, Nintendo Switch, and PC, it has now been recently ported for Android and iOS mobile platforms.'
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-0.avif
+  - /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-1.avif
+  - /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-2.avif
+  - /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-3.avif
+  - /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-4.avif
+  - /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-5.avif
+  - /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-6.avif
+  - /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-7.avif
 pubDate: 2023-03-26
 tags:
   - console
   - mobile
-- nintendo switch
+  - nintendo-switch
   - pc
   - playstation
-- playstation 4
+  - playstation-4
   - rpg
   - strategy
   - taptap
   - voice-of-cards-the-isle-dragon-roars
 thumb: /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-0.avif
-title: 'One of the better table-top RPG themed games | Review - Voice of Cards: The Isle Dragon Roars'
-game: 'Voice of Cards: The Isle Dragon Roars'
-gallery:
-- /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-0.avif
-- /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-1.avif
-- /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-2.avif
-- /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-3.avif
-- /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-4.avif
-- /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-5.avif
-- /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-6.avif
-- /images/reviews/legacy/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-7.avif
 ---

 Voice of Cards: The Isle Dragon Roars is an RPG game with table-top card-game inspired presentation and mechanics.
 Released in 2021 for the Playstation 4, Nintendo Switch, and PC, it has now been recently ported for Android and iOS mobile platforms.

-**Pros:**
+## Pros

-+Table-top RPG based aesthetic and gameplay
+## +Table-top RPG based aesthetic and gameplay

-+Engaging turn-based combat system
+## +Engaging turn-based combat system

-+premium game with no ads, or pay-to-win mechanics, but there are purchasable cosmetics
+## +premium game with no ads, or pay-to-win mechanics, but there are purchasable cosmetics

-**Cons:**
+## Cons

 -non-table-top RPG players might find the game slow paced